makhlaghi/fitstojpg/README.md

 Future updates and issues:
 ------------
-1. Make a nice documentation.
-2. Add much more functionality and generality.
+1. Add much more functionality and generality.
-3. Work on a better user experience.
+2. Work on a better user experience.
-4. Fix any bugs I have not found yet!
+3. Fix any bugs I have not found yet!

 Comments and suggestions:
 ----------------------------------------